-Where to Receive a Nebraska Food Managers Card (aka Nebraska Food Protection Card)
+Where to Receive a Food Managers Card in Nebraska

-To receive a food managers card (also known as the food managers course, or food protection card), please contact your local county’s Environmental Public Health Department or check with your employer.
+To receive a food managers card, please contact your local county’s Environmental Public Health Department or check with your employer.

 Although many online sources have a food managers course, it’s always smart to double check with your local municipality on what they require.
 Nebraska food manager courses vary county to county.
 And some counties may have their own food safety course that is provided with no cost!